How to fit a wood burning or multifuel stove in a shed

 The heat shield is required to keep the heat of the stove damaging the back wall of the shed.
 We supply this with the stove kit.
 It simply lines up with the hearth plate (see image) and screws to the wall using the spacers supplied.
 The heat shield is comprised of heat-resistant board materials with a steel cladding face that is colour-matched to your stove.
 Once the positions now determined.
 Use the plumb line again to make a mark on the ceiling that lines up with the hole in the top of the stove.

 Step 2 – Cutting a flue hole in the shed roof

 Now it’s time for the fun bit.
 Yes it can a bit scary cutting a hole in the roof of your brand new shed or garden room but dont panic we have made it easy by supplying templates and cover plates .
 Place the template central to the mark you just made for the centre of the flue and use the template to mark the elliptical hole.
 Pilot drill the hole with a spade bit and use a jigsaw or reciprocating saw to cut all the way through the roof materials.
 The template has been made to give you the correct clearances required around the flue system

 Step 3 – Assemble the Shed Stove and flue system

-Ok now you have a gaping hole in your lovely shed roof its time to think about sorting that out before the wife comes home!
+Ok now you have a gaping hole in your lovely shed roof its time to think about sorting that out before the family comes home!
 Start by placing the first single wall flue in the stove.
 The junction of the two types of flue should be approx 300mm below the roof.
 Measure and cut the second section of single wall flue to achieve this using a slitting disc and an angle grinder. remove the flue from the stove pack fire cement in the hole to create a seal and push the flue back in.
 You can then assemble the remaining flue and poke it through the roof.

 Step 4 – Roof Flashing Installation